rkitover/windows-dev-guide/README.md

 import-module -force ~/source/pwsh/modules/open-thingy.psm1
 ```
 .
 Sometimes this will not be sufficient, and you will need to unload
-it, or even start a new pwsh session.
+it, or even start a new PowerShell session.

 #### Miscellaneous Usage Tips